 1. Main facts and figures

-- in almost every year between 2003 and 2016, White households had a bigger average fuel poverty gap (the amount of money needed to get out of fuel poverty), compared with households from all other ethnic groups combined
+- for almost every year between 2003 and 2015, White fuel-poor households had a bigger average fuel poverty gap than fuel-poor households from ethnic minorities (other than White ethnic minorities)

 The ethnic categories used in this data